MISP/x_old_misp_docker/README.md

 ```
 $ git clone https://github.com/MISP/misp-docker
 $ cd misp-docker
+# Copy template.env to .env (on the root directory) and edit the environment variables at .env file
+$ cp template.env .env
+$ vi .env
 ```
-## Fix your environment
-Copy template.env to .env (on the root directory) and edit the environment variables at .env file

 ## Build the containers
 ```